A group of safari tourists in a 4x4 vehicle observing elephants in the savannah with Mount Kilimanjaro in the background.

 Turacos & hornbills: Mt.
 Kenya’s foothills offer rainbow-colored sightings.

-Pro tip: Visit July-October for migratory birds from Europe.
+Pro tip: Visit from July to October for migratory birds from Europe.

 Gear Up: